constellates/blog.constellates/_posts/2016-07-30-apartment-shop.markdown

 ![altText]({{ site.url }}/assets/apartment_shop/DSC_0069.jpg)

-I've been getting into acoustic luthiery (guitar are 2 & 3 in the works) and this is my bending iron.
+I've been getting into acoustic luthiery (guitars 2 & 3 are in the works) and this is my bending iron.
 I got it second hand but I believe it's from lmii.
 I also forgot this wheel gauge when I shot the marking tools so I threw it in here for good measure.

 ![altText]({{ site.url }}/assets/apartment_shop/DSC_0073.jpg)